-This is a social news site that allows its users to post news links and other items to outside articles.
-Users then vote on said items, and the items with the highest number of votes are most prominently displayed.
+A social news site allows its users to post news links and other items to external articles.
+Users then proceed to vote on said items, and the items with the highest number of votes are most prominently displayed.
 A good example of a social news site is Reddit.